Luis Muriel: Senior team

-Muriel was called up to the senior side for the first time in 2012 by new manager José Pékerman and made his debut in a 1–0 World Cup qualifier loss to Ecuador on 10 June.
-He scored his first goal the following year, scoring in a friendly against Guatemala on 6 February 2013.
+Muriel received his first senior call-up by José Pékerman in 2012 and debuted in a 1–0 World Cup qualifier loss against Ecuador on 10 June.

+On 6 February 2013, he scored his first goal in a friendly match against Guatemala.
 The following year, he was one of seven players cut from Colombia's extended squad for the 2014 FIFA World Cup in Brazil.
 He was a member of Colombia's squad for the 2015 Copa América but was overlooked for the Copa América Centenario the following year.

 In May 2018 he was named in Colombia's preliminary 35-man squad for the 2018 FIFA World Cup in Russia.
 He featured sporadically as Colombia reached the Round of 16 where they were eliminated following a penalty shoot-out defeat to England.
 The following summer, Muriel was included in the 23-man Colombia squad for the 2019 Copa América in Brazil.

-On 9 July 2021, Muriel assisted Luis Diaz's match–winning goal in a 3–2 victory over Peru in the third-place match of the 2021 Copa América.
+On 9 July 2021, Muriel assisted Luis Díaz's match–winning goal in a 3–2 victory against Peru in the third-place match of the 2021 Copa América.